Year of call: 2002

 - R v B & others EWCA Crim 731 – Leading junior counsel for the crown at trial of a 14 handed drugs conspiracy at Woolwich Crown Court.
 Junior to Benjamin Douglas-Jones QC at the subsequent hearing at the Court of Appeal.
 The judgement provided clarity in relation to the admissibility of the a decision of the Single Competent Authority in relation to the defence of modern slavery.

 - R v A & others – Leading junior counsel for the crown in relation to an investigation by the Metropolitan police into an organised crime network.
-The evidence was based on surveillance, probe evidence and the product of Operation Venetic and the produced of encrochat handles.
+The evidence was based on surveillance, probe evidence and the product of Operation Venetic and the production of encrochat handles.

 - Rv Y & others – – Leading junior counsel for the crown in relation to an investigation by the NCA into the importation of 55 kilos of Class A drugs from the Netherlands.